JAntn/garbcol/README.md

 `gcarray.h, gcdeque.h, gclist.h, gcvector.h, gcmap.h, gcset.h`

-The STL cannot be used with smart pointers directly.
+The STL cannot be used directly with smart pointers.
 The garbcol library adapts the STL containers, but with a new appareance.
 Containers use specific allocator.

 ### New classes pattern